HobbsB/rapid-prototype-llm-typescript/README.md

 yarn script example-workflow
 ```

-This runs a simple, interactive LLM workflow using the framework's **Prompt Task** pattern.
+This runs a simple, interactive LLM workflow using the project's **Prompt Task** pattern.

 ```bash
 yarn script example-agent
 ```

-This runs an interactive agent demo (bread-recipe use case) using the framework’s **Agent** pattern.
+This runs an interactive agent demo (bread-recipe use case) using the project’s **Agent** pattern.

 ---